How to Start A Career As A Full-Time Blogger

 Some of the ads are placed above the fold — the section of the web page that appears as it loads — ensuring they get the attention, and hopefully clicks.
 Others have incorporated ads on the navigation menu or invite visitors to click on them.

 Advertising platforms like AdSense have been aware of this usability and various forms of deception as a factor for search engine ranking.
 It’s a Catch-22 situation since too many ads can lower the website’s search engine visibility, and therefore reduce exposure to search engine users.
-With fewer incoming traffic, these ads are not going to get that desired impressions.
+With less incoming traffic, these ads are not going to get that desired impressions.
 As a result, earnings growth would experience a slowdown.

 So it’s a better strategy to focus on content and use ads judiciously without disrupting a reader’s experience reading your blog.
 Content growth can spur more visitor traffic, and eventually, advertising income will also grow.

 Now, you’ve decided to go on to become a blogger.

 Now, you have a basic understanding of how the dynamics of being a blogger from a part-time (and income-generating) career.
 Here’s a guide on how you can get started, gradually moving from devoting a few hours a week to eventually quitting your job and taking on a full-time role.